-Wire rope slings are available in a range of sizes and assemblies, select the slings to be used and plan the lift taking the following into account:
+Chain slings are available in a range of material grades, sizes and assemblies.
+Select the slings to be used and plan the lift taking the following into account:

 Type of sling to be used - endless, single, two, three or four leg.
 Capacity - the sling must be both long enough and strong enough for the load and the slinging method.